FlagOpen/FlagEmbedding/examples/reranker/README.md

-# Finetune
+# Finetune cross-encoder
-In this example, we show how to finetune the baai-general-embedding with your data.
+In this example, we show how to finetune the cross-encoder reranker with your data.

 ## 1. Installation
 * **with pip**